metaltiger775/GeoGuessr-AI-Colab/README.md

 - Choose between making your own dataset or using the premade dataset:
   - **Using premade dataset** Edit the "*Download dataset*" cell under the "*Setup and Installation*" cell to add your [Kaggle](https://kaggle.com) username & token ([tutorial](#Tutorial))
   - **Making your own dataset** Edit the settings to your liking and run the cell but **don't forget to add your [Google Street View API key](https://developers.google.com/maps/documentation/streetview/overview)**
-- If you want to make your own dataset, [follow these instructions](#Creating-a-Dataset)
 - Run the whole "*Setup and Installation*" cell

 <ins>Training:</ins>